 - 8.19 Sewer flooding has been worsened in the past due to urbanisation, most significantly where gardens have been paved over preventing rainwater from soaking into the soil naturally.
 The implementation of Sustainable Urban Drainage Systems (SUDS) in new developments will also be an important measure mitigating increased run-off from developed areas. - 8.20 Future development in the Borough will therefore necessitate investment in new sewerage infrastructure to increase capacity.
 In addition, existing assets will continue to require maintenance and improvements.
-Possible measures to meet future expansion in levels of service provision include the following: - New infrastructure to accommodate population and employment growth and sewer flooding alleviation at Counters Creek - Tideway Tunnel and associated improvements.
-Thames Water has committed to virtually eliminate high risk sewer flooding by 2035, by installing oversized pipes or tanks to increase sewer capacity.
-It is not yet possible to determine areas that will be at risk of sewer flooding by 2028 because network models are still being developed to assess where capacity improvements are required. - 8.21 The volume of sewage treated per day in 2028 was estimated based on predicted growth figures, to evaluate Thames Water's plans and thereby check for gaps in provision of sewerage infrastructure.
+Possible measures to meet future expansion in levels of service provision include the following: - New infrastructure to accommodate population and employment growth and sewer flooding alleviation at Counters Creek. - Tideway Tunnel and associated improvements. - 8.21 The volume of sewage treated per day in 2028 was estimated based on predicted growth figures, to evaluate Thames Water's plans and thereby check for gaps in provision of sewerage infrastructure.
 The same method was used as in the baseline section, subject to the same limitations, using the predicted residential population and commercial floorspace and 'Sewers for Adoption'.
-These flow rates were compared with flow rates received at Thames Water treatment works calculated from data provided by Thames Water. - 8.22 Planning Policy Statement 25, Development and Flood Risk indicates that the anticipated increase in rainfall intensity due to climate change is estimated to be 5% in the period up to 2025.
-Extreme rainfall events are predicted to increase in frequency over the years requiring greater capacity in sewers.
-Hotter, drier summers will increase the demand for water and therefore increase pressure on sewers.

-- 8.23 Thames Water assesses that up until 2034/35 within the London zone the population will rise by 1m people with a consideration via an additional allowance for clandestine ('uncounted') population and / or short term migrant population.
+These flow rates were compared with flow rates received at Thames Water treatment works calculated from data provided by Thames Water. - 8.22 Extreme rainfall events are predicted to increase in frequency over the years requiring greater capacity in sewers.
+Hotter, drier summers will increase the demand for water and therefore increase pressure on sewers. - 8.23 Thames Water assesses that up until 2034/35 within the London zone the population will rise by 1m people with a consideration via an additional allowance for clandestine ('uncounted') population and / or short term migrant population.
 Over the whole of its supply area, Thames Water estimate that each person uses on average 160 litres of water per day although conventional planning approaches normally apply a slightly lower range of 150l/day. - 8.24 Water use per person is affected by several factors; typically, these are household occupancy, water use via appliances, fixture and fittings within the property, householders' water use behaviour, garden use and whether the property is metered or not.
 It is certainly possible that per capita usage of water will decrease in future years due to the economic climate, policy drivers such as the Code for Sustainable Homes and supply-side measures such as use of harvested rainwater.
 Thames Water identify that although there is increasing pressure to use more water efficient appliances and an improvement in the education of the wider population to use water more wisely, this will not be enough to off-set other factors.
-They forecast that overall demand for water will rise due to an increasing population, an increase rise in single occupancy houses still using all the appliances of a larger unit, smaller family groups and climate change. - 8.25 Current thinking is that there is a proposal to follow a 'twin track approach' in balancing the supply and demand which involves the use of enhanced demand management activities combined with the development of new resource schemes.
+They forecast that overall demand for water will rise due to an increasing population, an increase rise in single occupancy houses still using all the appliances of a larger unit, smaller family groups and climate change.

+- 8.25 Current thinking is that there is a proposal to follow a 'twin track approach' in balancing the supply and demand which involves the use of enhanced demand management activities combined with the development of new resource schemes.
 Initially, Thames Water is proposing a significant programme of demand management to close the supply demand deficit which primarily include leakage reduction techniques (the replacement of Victorian mains) and active leakage control; in addition, a progressive programme to employ compulsory metering (the plan being to increase the proportion of domestic properties with meters from 25% to approximately 54% over the next 5 years) and establish an enhanced water efficiency programme. - 8.26 The total additional demand in litres per day is likely to be in excess of 4M Litres per day over the period 2008-2028 for RBKC.